MicrosoftDocs/executable-docs/scenarios/DeployHAPGonARO/README.md

 ## Check for Prerequisites

 Next, check for prerequisites.
-This section checks for the following prerequisites: RedHat OpenShift and kubectl.
+This section checks for the following prerequisites: RedHat OpenShift, kubectl, and Openshift Client.

 ### RedHat OpenShift